 a) that the technical and operational characteristics of radio astronomy in the SZM are similar to those subject to the relevant ITU-R Recommendations noted in RR No. 22.22.2 while benefiting from the absence of Earth’s atmosphere;

 b) that radio astronomy observations in the SZM should be able to take advantage of the long lunar night (1.2 × 106 seconds),

-[c) that the background to Annex 1 may be provided in a future Report.]

-recommends [as a guidance]

-that when performing studies of sharing and compatibility with radio astronomy in the SZM, the threshold levels of harmful interference in Annex 1 Tables 1-4 should be [considered/used].

-{Editor’s note: Content from original IUCAF contribution 7D/168 pasted below for reference during drafting:
+{Editor’s note: Report ITU-R RA.[SZM-THRESHOLDS] is under development.}

+c) that Report ITU-R RA.[SZM-THRESHOLDS] provides scientific background and a methodology for calculating nominal thresholds of permissible interference for radio astronomy in the shielded zone of the Moon.

+d) that Report ITU-R RA.2512 provides characteristics of extremely sensitive, background-limited millimeter-wave bolometric detectors and similar types of incoherent detectors with large fractional bandwidths, including reference levels for interference to telescopes employing such detectors.

 recommends

-1 that when performing studies of sharing and compatibility with radio astronomy in the SZM, the threshold levels of harmful interference should be as follows:
+that sharing and compatibility studies with radio astronomy in the SZM should use threshold levels in Annex 1 to determine the maximum level of permissible interference

-a) For emissions in the frequency bands given in RR Nos.
-22.23-22.24, the values in Tables 1 and 2 of Annex 1 provide the thresholds for harmful interference;

-b) In other frequency bands, all received emissions are considered harmful interference.

-}

-]

-Annex 1

-{Editor’s note: Noting that similar tables are included in a Preliminary Draft New Report on this topic, but there is disagreement as to whether the tables should be included in the Report or the Recommendation.}

-Table 1

-Wideband (line) threshold values of interference harmful to radio astronomy observations in the shielded zone of the Moon